 - Leftover meatloaves and veggies will keep for 3 to 4 days in a sealed container in the refrigerator.

-- 1 large head of broccoli = about 3 ½ to 4 cups of florets
+- 1 large head of broccoli = about 3 ½ cups of florets

-This recipe was the bomb!! 🤩 ALL of my family raved about it for days and is ready for me to make it again!!
+This recipe was great!! 🤩 ALL of my family raved about it for days and is ready for me to make it again!!
 I did put potatoes in first and for a longer cook time.
 My family likes them browned and crispy.

 Just made and devoured this meal!
 I used yams, carrots and broccoli with ground Turkey.
 It was so easy and well seasoned.
 I agree the cooking time was perfect. it was enjoyed by all.
 It is a keeper!